airbop/airbop-client/README.md

 This article describes how to use the sample project provided by AirBop, as well as a summary of its contents.
 The project allows you to easily build a working app and see the result of the messages sent using AirBop’s service.
 You’re welcome to use any of its helper functions or classes in your own app.

-While it’s not required for this sample, you can read a generalized overview of using AirBop in your Android app in the article [Using AirBop in your Android App](http://www.airbop.com)
+While it’s not required for this sample, you can read a generalized overview of using AirBop in your Android app in the article [Adding AirBop to Your App](http://airbop.com/tutorials/adding-airbop-to-your-app)

 If you haven’t already, you’ll first want to read the article [Getting Started with AirBop](http://www.airbop.com) which describes the steps you need to take to start using AirBop.
 The following items are required to work with AirBop’s servers whose values need to be defined before building the sample project code: